AYUSH-SHARMA25/HOTEL-BOOKING-ANALYSIS-PROJECT/README.md

 This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.
 All personally identifying information has been removed from the data.

+You can access the dataset from this link -: https://drive.google.com/file/d/1rUI-LEqwKhJU7WpBoA6H_QvgX_fzjSgb/view?usp=sharing

 # Some Insights From The Datasets